wandss/FileNetPEAPI/README.md

 - ICN_Instructions
 - FinalReview
 ```
 *These are data fields availabe for the workflow.
-It doesn't mean that all of this data fields must be provided.
+It doesn't mean that all of this data fields must be filled in.
 It will depends on how the worflow was written, but this shows which data fields exists on this particular Workflow.*
 ```
 - Approvers
 ```